THweinberger/greedy_CS/README.md

 # greedy_CS
-This is a collection of greedy algorithms for sparse recovery.
+This repository offers a collection of greedy algorithms for sparse recovery and several scripts to evaluate their empirical performance.

 In compressed sensing, one of the main objectives is to solve the basis pursuit problem